intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAWS/README.md

 	</tr>
 </table>

-This tutorial shows you how to go from setting up an account with AWS\* to sending data via MQTT.
-It uses the aws-iot-device-sdk-cpp.h library from https://github.com/intel-iot-devkit/aws-iot-device-sdk-cpp-arduino-create , which is a slightly modified version of the AWS\* IoT Device SDK https://github.com/aws/aws-iot-device-sdk-cpp.
+This tutorial shows you how to set up an account with AWS\* and send data via MQTT.

+**Note**: we the [aws-iot-device-sdk-cpp.h](https://github.com/intel-iot-devkit/aws-iot-device-sdk-cpp-arduino-create) library, which is a modified version of the [AWS\* IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-cpp).

 ## What you'll learn
 * How to setup an AWS account and Thing